sql-machine-learning/elasticdl/docs/designs/allreduce.md

 1. Calculate the average of all the received gradients on master.
 1. Update the model in master.

-On contrary, in Allreduce-style training, each worker in ElasticDL calculates gradients locally and then calculates the average of gradients across all workers using collective communication via `AllReduceCommunicator.average_gradients()` that we mentioned in the previous section.
+On contrary, in Allreduce-based training, each worker in ElasticDL calculates gradients locally and then calculates the average of gradients across all workers using collective communication via `AllReduceCommunicator.average_gradients()` that we mentioned in the previous section.
 The main differences are the following: